pellcorp/creality-wiki/docs/klicky.md

 It's really important to verify that the klicky actually will work as an endstop for homing, so initiate homing and then use your finger to activate the microswitch on the bottom of the klicky and make sure homing stops, if it does not stop you need to immediately use the e-stop button in your UI or Grumpyscreen or hit that power button

+### Timer too close and microsteps

+For microprobe, etc you cannot use more than `microsteps: 64`.

 ### Calibration

 ![image](assets/images/probe_calibrate.png)